actorpus/SCPUAS/readme.md

 - [x] Add support for [1d's frame buffer and sprites](http://simplecpudesign.com/simple_cpu_v1d_pong/index.html)

 ## Notes to self:
--import and -include should be different.
+- import and -include should be different.
--import should take the selected file and insert it into the current file at the location of the import statement.
+- import should take the selected file and insert it into the current file at the location of the import statement.
--include should take the selected file and insert it into the current file at the end of the token stream.
+- include should take the selected file and insert it into the current file at the end of the token stream.
 Difference only important for files with code vs files with functions of code.
--import should only include the 'start' root
+- import should only include the 'start' root
+- Future backwards compatibility issue: during assembly of complex data types if ret_roots, each complex data reference needs to be assigned its own temporary root so the old assembler can still assemble the code after rendering.

 -----